-Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2023
+Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended September 30, 2024

-· Net Changes in Fund Balances - Total Governmental Funds (Exhibit \$ 1,519,621.15 Amounts reported for governmental activities in the Statement of Acti different because: vities a re Capital outlays to purchase or build capital assets are reported in government expenditures.
-However, in the Statement of Activities, the cost of the allocated over their estimated useful lives as depreciation which dependence differs from capital outlays in the period. ose as sets is Capital Outlays Depreciation Expense \$ 4,633,862.32 (1,724,624.73) 2,909,237.59 Repayment of debt principal is an expenditure in the governmental full long-term liabilities in the Statement of Net Position and does not at Statement of Activities.
-1,242,614.17 Some expenses reported in the Statement of Activities do not require financial resources and, therefore, are not reported as expenditures governmental funds. e of current Accrued Interest Payable, Current Year Increase/(Decrease) Amortization of Deferred Loss on Refunding Pension Expense, Current Year Increase/(Decrease) OPEB Expense, Current Year Increase/(Decrease) Total \$ (8,062.81) 95,013.10 1,917,021.39 (3,184,603.00) 1,180,631.32 Change in Net Position of Governmental Activities (Exhibit 2) \$ 6,852,104.23
+Net Changes in Fund Balances - Total Governmental Funds (Exhibit 5)

+Amounts reported for governmental activities in the Statement of Activities are different because:

+Capital outlays to purchase or build capital assets are reported in governmental funds as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+This is the amount by which depreciation expense exceeds capital outlays in the period.

+Capital Outlays Depreciation Expense

+Repayment of debt principal is an expenditure in the governmental funds, but it reduces long-term liabilities in the Statement of Net Position and does not affect the Statement of Activities.

+Some expenses reported in the Statement of Activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.

+Accrued Interest Payable, Current Year Increase/(Decrease) Amortization of Deferred Loss on Refunding Pension Expense, Current Year Increase/(Decrease) OPEB Expense, Current Year Increase/(Decrease)

+Change in Net Position of Governmental Activities (Exhibit 2)

+The accompanying Notes to the Financial Statements are an integral part of this statement.